Tim Robinson

 1976 - Parkville Campus Radio - 3OZZ-FM

-I was appointed technical manager for a test broadcast for radio 3OZZ-FM at the University of Melbourne.
-This was a pre-cursor for an application for a public license for a FM radio station in the FM Band [88-108Mhz].
+I was appointed technical manager in early 1976 for a test broadcast for radio 3OZZ-FM at The University of Melbourne.
+I was also on the organising committee.
+This test transmission was a pre-cursor for an application for a public/educational license for a radio station in the FM Band [88-108 Mhz].
 The transmission frequency was 92.1 Mhz [in glorious mono!].
-A consortium had been created between Melbourne State College Student Union [formerly Melbourne Teachers College] and the University of Melbourne Student Union.
-I was technical representative for Melbourne State College and became technical manager for the project.
-My primary involvement was getting the station on air equipment, and studio, organised and connecting it all together.
-This was a forerunner of an application for an educational broadcast license.
-The station equipment consisted of a Phillips broadcast mixing panel, 2 x Revox A77 ¼ inch tape recorders, cart machine and two turntables.
+A consortium had been created between the Melbourne State College Student Union [formerly Melbourne Teachers College] and The University of Melbourne Student Union.
+My primary involvement was getting the station on air.
+This involved wiring up and testing the studio equipment, and connecting it all together.
+The station equipment consisted of a Phillips broadcast mixing panel, 2 x Revox A77 ¼ inch tape recorders, a cartridge [tape loop] machine and two turntables.
 Parkville Campus Radio ran for three days - August 4th, 5th and 6th 1976.

-See "My Radio Life" article for OTN magazine which goes in to much more detail about this event [downloadable PDF file].
+For further information, see the "My Radio Life" article for OTN magazine which goes in to much more detail about this event [downloadable PDF file].

 [ Top of Page | Tim Robinson | Art Media Services | Cooking | Film and Video]